-If the Harmony test shows there is a high chance that the fetus has trisomy 21, 18 or 13 it does not mean that the fetus definitely has one of these defects.
+If the Panorama test shows there is a high chance that the fetus has trisomy 21, 18, 13, Triploidy or one of the microdeletions, it does not mean that the fetus definitely has one of these defects.
 If you want to be certain you should have a CVS or amniocentesis.
 One of our consultants in Fetal medicine will discuss the options with you in detail.

-If the Harmony test shows that there is a low chance (less than 1 in 10,000) that the fetus has trisomy 21, 18 or 13 it is unlikely that the fetus has one of those defects.
+If the Panorama test shows that there is a low chance that the fetus has trisomy 21, 18, 13, Triploidy or one of the microdeletions, then it is unlikely that the fetus has one of those conditions.

 In about 5% of cases the test does not give a result.
 This is due to technical problems with the analysis of the sample and does not suggest there is a problem with the baby.
 We will repeat the test at no cost and are able to get a result in over 50% of cases.